Cameron Toshack

 Jon Cameron Toshack (born 7 March 1970) is a Welsh professional football coach and former player.
-Toshack recently served as assistant head coach at Premier League club Leeds United.
+Toshack served as assistant head coach at Singapore Premier League club Lion City Sailors.

 Toshack is the son of former Swansea City, Real Sociedad, Real Madrid and Wales manager John Toshack.
 After a brief playing career, Toshack began coaching the Macedonia national football team in 2011, alongside his father.
 He then joined Swansea City as a youth coach, winning the 2017 Premier League Cup, before making his first-team managerial debut with Cyprus club Pafos FC in 2019.

 Playing career

 Toshack began his career with spells at Swansea City and Bristol City without making an appearance for either side.
 In February 1991, he joined Cardiff City and made three appearances as a substitute before being handed his first start in a defeat by Wrexham.
 In 1991, at the age of 21, Toshack was diagnosed with Type 1 Diabetes, meaning the physical demands of professional sport became increasingly challenging.
 At the end of the 1991–92 season, Toshack was released by the club having made five league appearances.
 He instead moved into non-League football with Weymouth, scoring the winning goal on his debut on 19 December 1992 during a 2–1 win against Halesowen Town.
 He made another six appearances for the club, scoring one more goal during a 3–0 victory over Bridport in the Dorset Senior Cup.